What's the book corporate America doesn't want you to read? Find out now -- or you could get scammed.

 Here’s the paperwork for Atlantis International (PDF) and Cruises R Us (PDF).

 Cruisequick is familiar to readers of this site.
 A few years ago, it allegedly sold another unauthorized travel policy to reader Don Filiault.
-His insurance company, Trip Assured, was later hit with a cease and desist order issued by several states, including California and Florida.
+Several states, including California and Florida, later issued a cease and desist order against his insurance company, Trip Assured.

 As for Atlantis, it hasn’t even bothered removing the references to Trip Assured from its Web site.